Want the perfect workout program?

 Related: Best Glute Activation Exercises

-After going over some of the best leg exercises needed to build a stronger lower body, we'll need to program them into a workout plan.
+Now that we went over the best leg exercises for building a stronger lower body, we'll need to program them into a workout plan.
 Here are a few variables that play a part in creating an efficient and effective hypertrophy and strength program for legs.

-The ultimate leg workout is divided into two training sessions to align with the proper training frequency and volume of hitting the muscles twice weekly.
+The ultimate leg workout is divided into two training sessions (Session A & B) to align with the proper training frequency and volume of hitting the muscles twice weekly.

 Before each leg workout, you should perform the following warmup and activation:

-For squats, be sure to also do some ramp up sets.
+For squats, be sure to also do some ramp up sets and reps.
 Don't just jump right into your working weight.
 So, you'll do 2-3 warm up sets for Front Squats and Back Squats.
 Set 1 at 50% 1RM, Set 2 at 60% 1RM, Set 3 at 70% 1RM, and then you begin your working sets.

 Front Squats | 3 sets | 6-8 reps | 90-120 sec rest |